dstettler/confluence-crawler/README.md

 Just drop these two in the base directory and that's all you need to run.

+When you run the script, everything you need will be put into `tables.json`.

 It's as easy as that! (＊^▽^＊)

 #### A note: